 4. Conquer the surrounding mountains on a bike

 Croatia, in particularly, Lika-Senj County, has been able to build a strong reputation as a leading European cycling destination, thanks to the country’s incredible natural wealth.
 Cycling paths are clearly marked in the national parks and Plitvice Lakes has one of the most beautiful cycling paths in Europe.
-While pedaling you can relish the surrounding beauty, smell the flowers and feel the freshness of the waterfalls, hear the birdsongs or taste freshwater directly from springs.
+While pedalling you can relish the surrounding beauty, smell the flowers and feel the freshness of the waterfalls, hear the birdsongs or taste freshwater directly from springs.
 Village roads, forest paths, and field cycling paths will reward you with visits to areas that are completely off the beaten track.

 There are many local companies offering organised cycling tours who know the area inside-out and will provide the best excursions and routes you might otherwise not be able to access yourself.
 If you want to explore on your own, check cycling routes in the area at Lika-Senj County Tourist Board website.